wurmlab/genomicscourse/2020/practicals/reference_genome/assembly.md

 #### Simple metrics

 An assembly software will generally provide some statistics about what it did.
 But the output formats differ between assemblers.
 [Quast](http://bioinf.spbau.ru/quast), the *Quality Assessment Tool for Genome Assemblies* creates a standardized report.
-Run Quast (`quast.py`) on the `assembly.scafSeq` file.
+Run Quast (`quast.py`) on the `scaffolds.fasta` file.
 No special options - just the simple scenario to get some statistics.

 Have a look at the report (pdf or html) Quast generated.